 Around Newton building there are some recently planted trees and formal planted bedding containing species more adaptable to the change in climate we now face.
 Cockcroft building contains our award-winning research facility, Energy House.
-Moving further through the campus on the Broadwalk, which acts as a spine through the main campus, there is Chapman Square which contains a climbing sculpture, celebrating Friedrich Engel, as well as an amphitheatre.
+Moving further through the campus on the Broadwalk, which acts as a spine through the main campus, there is Chapman Square which contains a climbing sculpture, celebrating Friedrich Engel, as well as an amphitheatre events take Union events.